SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/test/manual-tests/annotation_metaPath_attribute_handling.md

 4. Set the metaPath attribute value as `to_Booking`.
 Observe warning message `Path value must end with annotation term.
 Use code completion to select annotation path`.
 5. Set the metaPath attribute value as `@com.sap.vocabularies.UI.v1.LineItem`.
 Observe warning message `Invalid annotation term: "@com.sap.vocabularies.UI.v1.LineItem".
 Trigger code completion to choose one of allowed annotations`.
 6. Go to app manifest file, find `routing\targets\TravelMain` settings entry and rename `entitySet` property in the nested object structure to `entitySet_`.
 Save the file.
 7. Set the metaPath attribute value as `@com.sap.vocabularies.UI.v1.Chart#sample1`.
-Observe info message `EntitySet or contextPath for the current view are not defined in application manifest.
-Attribute value completion and diagnostics is not possible if EntitySet or contextPath are not defined or defined dynamically in controllers`.
+Observe warn message `Path cannot be identified: use absolute path or define contextPath`.
 8. Revert manifest change that is done at previous step 7.
 Change property `entitySet` value to `Travel_`.
 Save the file.
 9. Set the metaPath attribute value as `@com.sap.vocabularies.UI.v1.Chart#sample`.
 Observe info message `Entity Set "Travel_" specified in manifest for the current view is not found.
 Attribute value completion and diagnostics are disabled`.
 10. Reset property `entitySet` value to `Travel` in app manifest.
 Save the file.